Best Things To Do in Grenada

 House of Chocolate

-Back in downtown St. George’s is House of Chocolate.
+Back in downtown St. George is House of Chocolate.
 This shop sells chocolate from local brands all around the Island.
-You can ask for a demonstration, where they explain every type of chococlate, the history of chocolate on the island, and the chococlate making process (albeit in less detail than at the Belmont Estate).
+You can ask for a demonstration, where they explain every type of chocolate, and the history of chocolate making on the island (albeit in less detail than at the Belmont Estate).
 This was the absolute best place to get chocolate, the walls are lined with chocolate bars and the smell is amazing.
 Not only do they have chocolate bars, but they also have home made ice cream.

 Grand Anse Spice Market

 One of the biggest tourist attractions on the island is the Grand Anse Spice Market.
-Located on the famous beach, this place used to be a market to buy all sorts of local goods.
+Located on the famous Grand Anse Beach, this place used to be a market to buy all sorts of local goods.
 However the few times we visited, it was primarily just mass-produced souvenirs and a food court.
-It’s worth noting that there was not a cruise in port when we visited Grenada, so it was certainly a little
+It’s worth noting that there was not a cruise in port when we visited Grenada, so it was certainly a little more dead than usual.
+Still, if you are looking for souvenirs it’s not a bad place to stop and maybe grab a bit to eat.
+You only need 15-30 minutes though.